 His the elder Joseph turned up at court to give testimony on behalf of his younger brother.
 He had been upstairs in the hall during the commotion.
 He had heard nothing — and that was his evidence.
 Another witness called was a young lady named Emily Bates.
 Evidence likewise.
 However Miss Bates was also Drewy’s mistress, further; she was heavily pregnant with Drewy’s future son.
 A month later she would be packed off to Drewy’s property in Wanneroo for the birth.
 Andrew Samuel Dyson would be raised by Drewy’s long suffering wife, Charlotte, as her own, with some assistance (not that anyone was judging them):

 Drewy Dyson was the very antithesis of respectability, a well known racing identity in every sense of the term, then and now.
 Yet despite everything, he always remained close to his half-brother Joseph.
 Why, I’ve no idea.
 In 1910, on the centennial of their late father’s birth, they jointly placed a memorial in the local paper.
 They were proud of their father.

-But Joseph junior was not proud of his relations.
+But Joseph junior was not so enamoured of his relations.
 In 1893 he was attempting to cast off the inky shadow of father’s family, a task all the more difficult because they shared the same name.
 The week after the reports of the Court case were published, (Drewy was fined yet again) a classified advertisement appeared in the same paper:

 Old Joseph Dyson finally passed away in 1912 aged 66 years, at his house in Robinson Street, North Perth.
 His son performed the required conventional pieties, and had him buried in Karrakatta Cemetery in the same plot as his late mother-in-law.
 No headstone was purchased.
 The grave is unmarked.